9 Facts About Bull Terriers

-2. One man decided to class them up.
+2. One man decided to class bull terriers up.

 Originally, these fancy dogs were all white and called “White Cavaliers.”
 Later, the bull terriers were bred with Staffordshire bull terriers, creating bullys with colors such as brown, black, red, and brindle.
 The breed’s popularity grew rapidly, and by 1897, the Bull Terrier Club of America was established.

-3. They have some of the canine world's most distinct faces.
+3. Bull terriers have some of the canine world’s most distinct faces.

-A dog chasing its tail can be cute, but it’s also possibly a sign that the canine has obsessive personality disorder.
+A dog chasing its tail can be cute, but it’s also possibly a sign that the canine has obsessive compulsive disorder.
 Studies have shown that bull terriers and German shepherds are much more likely to compulsively chase their tails than any other breed.
 Other signs of the disorder include frequent chasing of shadows and compulsive pacing.
-Worried about your dog's obsessive behavior?
-The ASPCA says that keeping him or her busy can help.
+Worried about your dog’s obsessive behavior?
+Keeping your pup busy can help.

-5. They’re the clowns of the dog world.
+5. Bull terriers are the clowns of the dog world.

 Bullys might seem a little intimidating with their muscular appearance, but they’re actually very sweet, gentle dogs.
 Known for their goofy and fun personalities, bull terriers are perfect for active families.
 The dogs love to play and get into trouble.